greenbone/docs/src/22.4/kali/file-system.md

 ## Log And Configuration File Locations

-Here are the locations of the various Greenbone CE log and configuration files.
+Here are the locations of the various Greenbone Community Edition log and configuration files.

 ```{code-block}
 :caption: View all Greenbone CE log files